-- Update records for capital assets, pension liabilities, compensated absences, investment gains/losses, etc. - The district did not have the underlying accounting record prepared for audit until well after the fiscal year had closed. - The district should create a calendar that outlines the entirety of the year with all applicable fiscal deadlines identified.
+- Update records for capital assets, pension liabilities, compensated absences, investment gains/losses, etc. - The District did not have the underlying accounting record prepared for audit until well after the fiscal year had closed. - The District should create a calendar that outlines the entirety of the year with all applicable fiscal deadlines identified.

-Schedule of Audit Findings and Recommendations For the Fiscal Year Ended June 30, 2022
+Schedule of Audit Findings and Recommendations For the Fiscal Year Ended June 30, 2023

-Finding 2022-002: Policies and Procedures (continued)
+Finding 2023-002: Policies and Procedures (continued)

 The District does not utilize a calendar to assist in their financial closing process.
-The 2021-22 accounting records were not completed timely with additional entries required in March 2023 to reconcile certain accounts.
 Not adequately keeping the accounting records throughout the year can result in missed entries and increase the opportunity for mistakes or manipulation to occur undetected.